kbsali/php-redmine-api/docs/migrate-to-psr18client.md

 +$client->stopImpersonateUser();
 ```

-After this changes you should be able to test your code without
+After this changes you should be able to test your code without errors.

 ## 2. Switch to `Psr18Client`